-Myth1- It is quite easy to make it a passive income source!
+Myth 1- It is quite easy to make it a passive income source!

-Myth 2: You Need to Post a blog Every Day
+Myth 2: You Need to Post a Blog Every Day

 Several people have an assumption and belief that the blog posts must be huge repositories of information.
-They serve as a platform to provide the viewers with almost every detail that your customer must have ever wanted to know over a certain topic.
+They serve as a platform to provide the viewers with almost every detail that your customer must have ever wanted to know about a certain topic.

-Unlike the previous point, this one is contrasting and polar to above statement.
-The length of content does not makes a big difference at all with respect to the amount of time that a reader spends on post.
+Unlike the previous point, this one is contrasting and polar to the above statement.
+The length of content does not make a big difference at all with respect to the amount of time that a reader spends on the post.
 The moral of the story- Make your content as long as you want it to be, till the time you can keep it compelling up to a thousand words.
-If you are having a great copy and unsure of the attention span of the reader, you can turn it into a series of small posts that are interesting and involving.
+If you are having a great copy and are unsure of the attention span of the reader, you can turn it into a series of small posts that are interesting and involving.

 Myth 5: You Need Promoting Your Blog constantly on Social Media